Public Sector & Government Communications Week Agenda

 7:30 Registration opens

-• Proven strategies for combating misinformation and maintaining trust in the digital age
+• Proven strategies for maintaining trust in the digital age

 • How to leverage diverse communication channels to effectively engage with and support the needs of Australians